 - It is possible to hide critical details and publish the work as fiction.

-- It is possible to overcome issues that caused the actual rape through writing: for example, the victim was unemployed when she walked into the wrong hands.
+- It is possible to overcome issues that caused the actual rape through writing: for example, the victim was recieving training from her employer when she walked into the wrong hands.

 - It is possible to shed light on society’s ills that have caused the rape.